Sino–Singapore Tianjin Eco-City: Future Goals

+These goals exemplify the Eco-City's commitment to sustainable urban development, innovation, and resource efficiency.
+Through these measures, the Eco-City aims to become a model for future eco-friendly cities, contributing to a greener and more sustainable future.

 Geography

 The Sino-Singapore Tianjin Eco-city is located in Binhai, along the Bohai Bay.
 The city is approximately 10 km from Binhai's core, 40 km southeast of Tianjin's core, and 150 km southeast of Beijing's core.
 The southern tip of the eco-city site only a 10-minute drive from the Tianjin Economic-Technological Development Area (TEDA).

 Prior to the development of the city, the area of the project largely comprised saltpans, barren land, and polluted bodies of water.
 It previously constituted a center for salt mining, a site for carbon sink at wetlands, and a century-old cultural landscape praised by the Chinese poet Fan Bin.

 The city also aims to respect existing structures in the area.
 The profile of the Ji Canal, which is 1,000 years old, will be retained.
 Two existing villages within the Eco-city site will also be conserved through adaptive reuse or partial rebuilding.